A beginner’s guide to searching for partner award flights

 Understanding carrier-imposed surcharges vs taxes

-All airline tickets incur taxes and even when traveling on an award ticket you will need to pay mandatory taxes.
+All airline tickets incur taxes.
+Even when traveling on an award ticket you will need to pay mandatory taxes.
 Taxes vary wildly by country of departure.
 For instance, when departing the United States, you’ll typically pay only $5.60 in taxes.
 However, many countries around the world levy a departure tax of somewhere around $100 (some less, some more).
 Everyone pays that tax whether it is rolled into the price of your cash ticket or charged in addition to the miles on your award ticket.

 Some airlines levy additional charges on award tickets.
-These additional fees were once referred to as “fuel surcharges” because the airlines that impose them began collecting them because of rising fuel prices.
+These additional fees were once referred to as “fuel surcharges” because the airlines that impose them began collecting them “because of rising fuel prices”.
 However, when fuel prices decreased, those surcharges weren’t eliminated, proving that they weren’t really about the cost of fuel.
 Therefore, it is more accurate to refer to these surcharges as “carrier-imposed surcharges”.

 Of airlines that impose surcharges, the most exorbitant tend to be British Airways and the Lufthansa Group, though Lufthansa surcharges can be totally avoided by booking through Star Alliance programs that do not pass on surcharges like United, Avianca, and Aeroplan.
-If you are new to award booking, it is worth being aware that there will be some cost beyond the miles and that the associated cost can vary quite dramatically between airlines.
+If you are new to award booking, it is worth being aware that there will be some cost beyond the miles and that the associated cost (taxes & fees) can vary quite dramatically between airlines.

 Start with the long-haul flights and then widen the net